techCarpenter/garage-wiki/things-to-share.md

 - [ ] Strike a balance between learning everything before you start and learning as you go
 - [ ] Script to move git repos [[Move Git Repos Script]]
 - [ ] How to automatically add ssh keys when git bash opens
+- [ ] Ask about communcation preference for new subscribers/clients

 ---